BenjamsC08/42_02_Push_swap/README.md

 2. **Finding a Suitable Algorithm**
    After two unsuccessful attempts to design my own algorithm, I studied existing ones.
 I settled on an approach that, at each step, seeks **the best possible move** until:
-   - Stack A is sorted, or
-   - Its size is reduced to 3 elements.
+   - Stack A is sorted or its size is reduced to 3 elements.
    The goal wasn’t to create the fastest program but to generate the **shortest sequence of instructions** to sort the numbers.

 3. **Creating a Structure for Instructions**